Kurt Ubben: Mediterranean Theater and Romania

 On 23 October 1942, the British Eighth Army launched the Second Battle of El Alamein.
 Preceding this attack, the Luftwaffe had already planned to replace Jagdgeschwader 27 (JG 27—27th Fighter Wing), which had been fighting in North African theater, with JG 77.
 In preparation for this rotation, III.
 Gruppe of JG 77 was moved to Munich on 19 October where it was equipped with the Bf 109 G-2/trop.
 On 23 and 24 October, the Gruppe moved to Bari in southern Italy.
 The Gruppe then relocated to Tobruk Airfield on 26 October.
 The following day, the Gruppe moved to an airfield at Tanyet-Harun.
 Ubben claimed his first aerial victory in this theater of operation on 3 November.
 According to Prien in 1994, Ubben claimed his 93rd aerial victory over a Hurricane fighter shot down on a fighter escort mission for Ju 87 dive bombers to El Alamein between 06:50 and 07:40.
 A newer source written by Prien, Stemmer, Rodeike and Bock in 2004 lists Ubben with a claim over a Curtiss P-40 Warhawk fighter shot down at 14:10 southwest of El Daba.

 Ubben claimed his 100th victory on 14 January 1943.
+That day, he claimed two P-40 fighters shot down.
 He was the 33rd Luftwaffe pilot to achieve the century mark.
 In June, III.
 Gruppe moved to Chilivani on Sardinia.
 On 1 October, Ubben claimed a Boeing B-17 Flying Fortress shot down in the vicinity of Livorno, Italy.
 According to Graham, the B-17 was an aircraft from the 301st Bombardment Group, 352d Bombardment Squadron, lost in the vicinity of Lucca.
 That day, he was promoted to Major (major).
 When the Geschwaderkommodore (wing commander) of JG 77, Oberstleutnant Johannes Steinhoff, went on vacation on 3 October, Ubben temporarily was put in command of JG 77, leading the Geschwader from the command post in Albano.

 In October and November, in addition to his obligations as Gruppenkommandeur, Ubben also became the acting Geschwaderkommodore of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) until he handed over command to Oberstleutnant Helmut Bennemann.
 On 24 October, Ubben received orders to move III.
 Gruppe to Romania.
 Leaving all aircraft in Italy, the Gruppe went to Mizil the next day by train.
 There, it provided aerial protection over the Ploiești oilfields.
 In Mizil, the Gruppe was equipped with the then outdated Bf 109 G-2, newer variants were unavailable.
 Training flight operations began on 12 November.
 On 19 January 1944, General der Jagdflieger, Generalmajor Adolf Galland visited Ubben at Mizil.
 Galland stressed the importance of the Ploiești fields to the German war effort.
 He requested the pilots of III.
 Gruppe to sign an order stating, in case of a last resort, they would have to perform aerial ramming in defense of the oil fields.